JHU-CLSP/docker-http-api-example/README.md

 docker build -t docker-http-api-example .
 ```

-Then run a container:
+Then start a container from that image:

 ```
 docker run -it -p 8123:8080 docker-http-api-example
 ```

-(where 8123 is just some open TCP port on your system).
+where 8123 is just some open TCP port on your system.
+The HTTP
+server listens on port 8080 inside the container, and Docker maps
+that to port 8123 on your host system.

 Then, in another terminal tab/window, do the following to send a
 request to the server.
 Install the Python `requests` package (using